mirkosertic/flight-recorder-starter/README.md

 curl --output recording.jfr http://localhost:8080/actuator/flightrecorder/1
 ```

-The downloaded `.jfr` file can be imported into Java Mission Control (JMC) for further analysis.
+The downloaded `.jfr` file can be imported into JDK Mission Control (JMC) for further analysis.

 ## Visiting the interactive Flamegraph